Eastern Washington beats Maine 50-19 in FCS semifinals

 Maine: The Black Bears have the nation’s top run defense, allowing 68 yards a game, but could not stop the Eagles on the ground or in the air.
 The Bears can be excused a bit of jet lag after flying home 2,600 miles from a victory over Weber State in Ogden, Utah, last week and then flying 3,000 miles on Thursday to play the Eagles.

-Eastern Washington: The Eagles of the Big Sky Conference won the national title in 2010, but have lost three times in the semifinals since, in 2012, 2013 and 2016.
+Eastern Washington: The Eagles won the national title in 2010, but have lost three times in the semifinals since, in 2012, 2013 and 2016, all at home.
 The Eagles average 538 yards and 44 points per game.
 The Eagles went 9-0 on the distinctive red turf of their home stadium this season.

 UP NEXT